Nola Luxford: Career

 She left in 1919 for Hollywood to pursue a career in film acting.
 She was 23 years old and determined to distinguish herself after a family scandal in New Zealand.
 Her first film appearance was in the 1920 film The Tiger's Coat.
 From 1920 through 1927 she would appear in thirteen films, starring opposite and alongside such actors as Bill Cody, Jack Holt, and Carmel Myers.
 In 1932 she gave a daily one-hour radio report on the Olympics at Los Angeles for New Zealand and Australia, relayed "down under" by short-wave radio.
-She made six film appearances between 1932–1935, with the only credited ones of any notability being The Iron Master (starring Reginald Denny) and Lost in Limehouse (starring Laura La Plante), both in 1933.
+She made six film appearances between 1932 and 1935, with the only credited ones of any notability being The Iron Master (starring Reginald Denny) and Lost in Limehouse (starring Laura La Plante), both in 1933.
 She retired after 1935, and settled in Pasadena, California.

 Recording career

 She founded the Anzac Club of New York, and through her wartime radio broadcasts she became known as the "Angel of the Anzacs".
 She was awarded the OBE for her services.